Dan Keller's Perpetually-Under-Construction Home Page...

 (many of my SNF patients had Covid),

-write essays and stuff,
+write essays and stuff

-used to eat vegan (here's why) until I got lazy,
+(here's why) until I got lazy,

-keep my photo albums on the Web,
+photo albums on the Web,

 miss my mother Judith Jewel Herman